goblinfactory/study-ionic-sandbox/README.md

 1. `cd myapp`
 1. `ionic serve` : manually run and test it
 1. `ionic platform add android` : install android native support to your project
-1. `ionic build android` : compile the android resources and create a pkt file ( I think?)
+1. `ionic build android` : compile the android resources and create a apk file.
 1. `ionic emulate android`
  1. test on a real emulator.
  1. first build of the emulator will be slow, subsequent will be faster